Resonite-Community-Projects/accesslistmanager/README.md

 ## Discord Usage

 When the bot is registered two slash commands become available. `accesslist` is the main command and is used to manage the NeosVR contact of the cloud variable. `usersearch` is a utility command that can be used to search for NeosVR Username in the objectif to use the NeosVR User Id for using afterward in the `accesslist` command.
+You can also send messages to users based on a template.

 ### accesslist slash command